-The basic laboratory courses present an ideal learning situation for the development of fundamental laboratory skills.
+The program begins with the basic laboratory courses which present an ideal learning situation for the development of fundamental laboratory skills.
 This 8 week period includes lecture presentations, demonstrations, clinical observations and hands-on practical experience.

-The clinical rotations stress the acquisition of manual and automated laboratory skills, understanding the principals of test procedures, instrument calibration, use and maintenance, quality control and approved safety practices.
+The clinical rotations, which follow the basic laboratory courses, stress the acquisition of manual and automated laboratory skills, understanding the principals of test procedures, instrumentation, quality control and approved safety practices.

-Students are carefully guided through each basic laboratory course and each clinical rotation by the Teaching Coordinators in each laboratory specialty.
-Each Teaching Coordinator also orients the student to the laboratory setting, schedules the student to work with a qualified Medical Laboratory Scientist in each area of the laboratory, conducts review sessions, administers quizzes and examinations and holds primary responsibility for student evaluation.
+Students are carefully guided through each course by the teaching coordinators in each laboratory specialty.
+The teaching coordinator also orients the student to the laboratory setting, coordinate the student to work alongside a qualified Medical Laboratory Scientist in each area of the laboratory, conducts review sessions, administers quizzes and examinations and holds primary responsibility for student evaluation.
 Following are descriptions of some of the clinical laboratories through which the student will rotate.

 Blood Bank/Transfusion Medicine

-The student will learn the techniques of ABO blood grouping methods, Rh testing, crossmatching and identification of atypical antibodies.
-In addition, the student learns about the preparation and use of blood components and observes blood collection procedures including whole blood and apheresis donations, as well as hematopoietic progenitor cell collection.
-Blood bank activities require close coordination with the clinical care units, so students in this laboratory have a sense of direct involvement in patient care.
+The student will learn the techniques of ABO blood grouping methods, Rh testing, crossmatching and identification of unexpected antibodies.
+In addition, the student learns about the preparation and use of blood components and observes blood collection procedures including whole blood and apheresis donations.
+Blood bank activities require close coordination with the clinical care units, so students in this laboratory also gain a sense of direct involvement in patient care.

 Hematology, Coagulation and Body Fluids